'I've been let down - I shouldn't have stage-4 cancer'

 "By the time I got to see the consultant, it was the size of a tangerine."

-Her cancer was growing quickly, she was told, but it could be eight weeks before a mastectomy could be scheduled to remove her breast.
+Her cancer was growing quickly, she was told, but it would be eight weeks before a mastectomy could be scheduled to remove her breast.

 'There's nothing we can do'